Premiership of Liz Truss: Advocation for Trussonomics by the Free Enterprise Group

+Proposals of the mini-budget and snubbing the Office for Budget Responsibility (OBR)

 The policies of Trussonomics involve extensive tax cuts in addition to reducing government regulation and repealing employment laws to attract businesses, encourage entrepreneurship, and grow the economy.
-Proponents of Trussonomics argue that lower taxes would pay for themselves by encouraging economic growth, a theory known as supply-side economics or trickle-down economics.
+Proponents of Trussonomics argue that lower taxes would pay for themselves by encouraging economic growth, a theory known as supply-side economics.
 The tax cuts proposed in the Truss–Kwarteng mini-budget were therefore to be funded by borrowing.
 The proponents' expectations were that, kick-started by a temporary scheme of lending, tax revenue would eventually increase due to growth in the economy, relieving the need for amassing debt from the tax-cutting measures.
 Trussonomics was influenced by the economic policies of Ronald Reagan, known as Reaganomics, and of Nigel Lawson, the second Chancellor of the Exchequer under Margaret Thatcher.
+Matthew Sinclair was her chief economist.

 In response to a stagnant economy, a mini-budget was announced in September 2022 with "growth" as its key ambition.
-It led to a run on sterling, a fall in gilt markets, lost confidence among global investors and criticism from International Monetary Fund (IMF).
+It led to a run on sterling, a fall in gilt markets, lost confidence among global investors and criticism from the International Monetary Fund (IMF).
 It included measures in several sectors such as taxation, benefits, work and investment, stamp duty, energy, bankers' bonuses, shopping, infrastructure and investment zones.
 The package which was announced by Chancellor of the Exchequer Kwasi Kwarteng relied heavily on government borrowing.
-Goldman Sachs, Bank of America and the IMF among others were skeptical that £45bn unfunded tax cuts for the rich could lead to economic growth and pay for itself as the government hoped.
-Within the budget, Kwarteng removed the 45% rate of income tax paid by those earning more than £150,000 a year, reversed the rise in national insurance contributions and brought forward by a year the reduction in the basic rate of income tax from 20% to 19% planned for 2024 whilst also scrapping the cap on bankers' bonuses.
+Goldman Sachs, Bank of America and the IMF among others were sceptical that £45 billion unfunded tax cuts could lead to economic growth and pay for itself as the government hoped.
+Within the budget, Kwarteng removed the 45 per cent rate of income tax paid by those earning more than £150,000 a year, reversed the rise in national insurance contributions and brought forward by a year the reduction in the basic rate of income tax from 20 per cent to 19 per cent planned for 2024 whilst also scrapping the cap on bankers' bonuses.